davvi/Hardway3/README.md

 ex1.py

 And for the rest of the work, you'll notice the change to the print statement.
-It is now a proper function with proper syntex.
+It is now a proper function with proper syntax.

 ex11.py